|What you can do:

 The Chicago Parks Golf Alliance – CPD Agreement 12.15.16 , dated December 15, 2016, has never been voted on by the Park District Board.
 The document provides few details and only promises that actual construction or operating plans will be added later.
 Yet it gives the CPGA considerable authority to act immediately on behalf of the Park District’s golf courses (starting with Jackson Park and South Shore), even though there is no mechanism for public accountability

 The document prepared by SmithGroup JJR in response to a Park District Request for Services detailed initial cost projections — $5 million for the golf course itself, $4M for other work at South Shore Cultural Center; elements for analysis – shoreline, underpasses, layout by golf course designer; and an implementation schedule — schematic design due by Feb.
 1, final design due by Feb.
 28, construction to start in May, completion in Summer 2018.
-As of mid-April, the schematic design had not been completed, and the schedule has fallen considerably behind.
+As of mid-May, no schematic design has been revealed and all bets are off.